Sandruski/htn-planner/README.md

 3. In the `Decomposition` tab, click the `Decompose` button to decompose the selected entry point of the parsed domain using the parsed world state.
 Entry points are methods tagged with `top_level_method` of a domain tagged with `top_level_domain`.

 The decomposition process performs a depth-first search (DFS) on the domain graph.
 The algorithm starts at the top-level compound task and hierarchically expands it into a sequence of primitive tasks, which represent a plan.
 It uses a backtracking mechanism to try different options at choice points, which lead to different paths.
+It is architected to be executed in parallel and take advantage of multithreading.

 The `HTNDomainInterpreter` class is responsible for the decomposition process.
 The `HTNDecompositionPrinter` class is responsible for displaying its results on the debug window.